charlesjlee/charlesjlee-website/content/post/6 weeks of Uberman.md

 I went on a lot about productivity above, but I anticipated that I would spend a lot of time just watching TV in a struggle to stay awake.

 ## Outcome
-{{% fluid_img src="/img/6-weeks of Uberman - daily.png" alt="Hours Slept: Planned vs Expected" %}}
+{{% fluid_img src="/img/6 weeks of Uberman - daily.png" alt="Hours Slept: Planned vs Expected" %}}

 You can see that I didn't follow the schedule very well and never adapted to UM.
 This is because excuse<sub>1</sub>, excuse<sub>2</sub>, ..., excuse<sub>99</sub>.
 The adjustment period was *rough*, and because I never adapted to the schedule, the entire 6 weeks was an adjustment period.
-I expected that my physical and mental faculties would be compromised by sleep deprivation during this experiment, but I was still surprised by the extent to which they were
+I expected that my physical and mental faculties would be compromised by sleep deprivation during this experiment, but I was still surprised by the extent to which they were.

 Physically, I experienced headaches, malaise, intermittent nausea, weakness, and joint pain.
 Mentally, I experienced impaired short and long-term memory, mental fog, and anxiety.